 Where to find sea glass in California isn’t something most travelers stumble upon accidentally—it’s a quiet coastal obsession passed between locals, tide watchers, and early-morning beach walkers.
 If you’ve ever bent down at the shoreline and spotted a perfectly frosted piece of turquoise or amber glass, you know the thrill: part treasure hunt, part meditation, part time travel.
+I’ve had that exact moment on beaches from Fort Bragg down to San Diego, and this guide is built from those searches — not a generic list of California beaches.

 California’s long, rugged coastline is one of the best places in the country to find sea glass—but only if you know which beaches, when to go, and how locals actually search.
 This isn’t about wandering aimlessly with hope and luck.
 This guide walks you beach by beach, region by region, showing you where sea glass still hides, why it forms there, and how to dramatically increase your chances of finding the good stuff.